behnamasadi/cpp_tutorials/docs/set_map_pair_tuple.md

 This makes `multiset` ideal for situations where managing and tracking multiple instances of identical elements is necessary, particularly when maintaining an ordered collection.

+**std::unordered_set::count**
+ Because unordered_set containers do not allow for duplicate values, this means that the function actually returns 1 if an element with that value exists in the container, and zero otherwise.

 ### Example Code:
 ```cpp